beeminder/road/README.md

 The directory `tests` has HTML files illustrating various Beebrain functionality:

 * `basic_test.html`      : Showcases client-side graphs
-* `roadeditor_test.html` : Showcases client-side graphs and the road editor
+* `roadeditor_test.html` : Showcases client-side graphs and the graph editor
 * `sandbox.html`         : Showcases a Beeminder sandbox to create and experiment with goals

 You can load them in Chromium or Chrome with the following command: